c4coderandcreator/To_Do_Typescript/README.md

-This is a To Do list App using Typescript.
+This is a To Do list App using Typescript